gautema/CQRSlite/README.md

 * Unit of work through session with aggregate tracking
 * Repository for getting and saving aggregates
 * Optimistic concurrency checking
-* In process bus with auto registration of handlers
+* Message router with auto registration of handlers
 * Snapshotting
 * Caching with concurrency checks and updating to latest version